ComScore

 • Why We Love It: crowd-pleaser, make ahead, <10 ingredients

 You can’t go wrong with the O.G., especially when it only takes about 15 minutes to prepare.
 (The rest is all simmering and chilling.)
-It tastes great on its own, but we love how nicely this drink pairs with whiskey, dark rum or cognac.
+It tastes great on its own, but we love how nicely this drink pairs with whiskey, dark rum and cognac alike.

 2. Peppermint Eggnog White Hot Cocoa